 It is interesting to know that Prufrock himself is fragmented: we do not have a complete image of him, but a half-image of his morning coat, and the collar buttoned to his chin, a modest necktie, and thin arms and legs.
-The bald patch implies that he’s middle aged, but it is more given as a symbolic measure of his embarrassment and nerves than it is as a physical descriptor.
+The bald patch implies that he’s middle-aged, but it is more given as a symbolic measure of his embarrassment and nerves than a physical descriptor.

 For I have known them all already, known them all:

 Have known the evenings, mornings, afternoons,